 With landscapes that range from snow-capped volcanoes to dense rainforest, Mexico's climate is as varied as its geography.
 But it's still possible to plan your trip strategically.

 Can you drink the local water?
 How do you avoid Montezuma's Revenge?
-Find out how to stay healthy while traveling in Mexico with these tips.
+Learn how to stay healthy while traveling in Mexico.